sebastesnorvegicus/straumsnu.js/README.md

 Straumsnu.no is a web app designed for planning scuba dives in Saltstraumen.
 The app fetches tidal info from Norwegian authorities Kartverket and displays it in a suitable way.

-The app is written without javascript frameworks, but [Parcel](https://parceljs.org/) is used in develop and deploy.
+The app is written without javascript frameworks.
+[Parcel](https://parceljs.org/) is used in develop and deploy.

 ## Getting Started

 ### Dependencies

+*  tide-offset
 *  NPM
 *  Parcel
 *  Requires https because the current caching implementation does